CIBC Investor's Edge

-According to a 2021 survey by TD, 41% of Canadian renters do not have tenant insurance.
+According to a 2021 survey by TD Insurance, 41% of Canadian renters did not have tenant insurance.
+While this number may have improved slightly in recent years, many renters across Canada still remain uninsured, leaving their valuables at risk.

 That’s a significant proportion of Canadians without protection for their valuable personal belongings such as phones, laptops, jewellery, art, and more.